hexojs/site/source/docs/commands.md

 `-w`, `--watch` | Watch file changes
 `-b`, `--bail` | Raise an error if any unhandled exception is thrown during generation `-f`, `--force` | Force regenerate
+`-c`, `--concurrency` | Maximum number of files to be generated in parallel.
+Default is infinity

 ## publish